concourse/s3-resource/README.md

 * `disable_multipart`: *Optional.* Disable Multipart Upload. useful for S3
     compatible providers that do not support multipart upload.

+* `use_path_style`: *Optional* Enables legacy path-style access for S3
+    compatible providers.
+The default behavior is virtual path-style.

 ### File Names